 3. Buy Your Meat in Bulk

 I love that I don’t have to include meat in my regular grocery budget, it takes a huge stress off of our family each month and I know that I always have great meat in the freezer.

 I’ve already mentioned that we raise our own beef.
-Chicken I currently get from my mom.
+The chicken, I currently get from my mom.

 4. Use Savings Apps and Extras

 I’m new to the smartphone world so this is a new way for me to save money on groceries as of this year.
 While I don’t feel like HUGE savings can be achieved with apps, there is some money to be saved which makes it something to look at.

 I use the iBotta app to load cashback for both Hyvee and Walmart, two stores that I can get to within an hour.
 We don’t usually buy many of the products advertised but I have been able to find cashback in small amounts for any kind of produce or even a little cash back on any purchase at all.
 As I said, it doesn’t add up to much…$0.25 here and there, but it’s still something.
 Right now they are offering a $10 welcome bonus when you start using their app.